About the Pollinator Project

 - diseases and parasite

-The latest activity within the Pollinator Project is a monitoring scheme; Flower Insect Timed Counts (FIT Counts) involving volunteers counting insects outside in warm dry weather.
+The latest activity within the Pollinator Project is a monitoring scheme.
+Flower Insect Timed Counts (FIT Counts) are conducted by volunteers counting insects outside in warm dry weather.

 FIT counts or Flower Insect Timed Counts is part of the